isomerpages/moe-temasekjc/_about/Principal's Message.md

 <p style="text-align: justify;">Finally: a word about myself.
 I joined Education Service in 1997 and have held various appointments, including Vice-Principal at TJ (2005-2007).
 I was also Principal of two secondary schools and Director, Pre-school Education Branch, MOE, where I set up the MOE Kindergartens.
-These were invaluable experiences which have honed my mantra _**Dare to Try**_: simply put, **_Dare to Try_** means that if you think something is worthwhile doing, and there is no known reason to not do it, then you should give it a try.
+These were invaluable experiences which have honed my mantra <i><b>Dare to Try</b></i>: simply put, <i><b>Dare to Try</b></i> means that if you think something is worthwhile doing, and there is no known reason to not do it, then you should give it a try.
 If there are unforeseen outcomes, then we smile, learn from it and try again (and do not blame anyone!).</p>